pran-7-5/eco_style/README.md

 Orange, Bananas (big ones are GMO), Green Grapes (dark grapes are GMO), Coconut, Mangoes (avoid Alphonso it's GMO), Bael, Amla.

 ** Apple, strawberry, watermelon, guava, jackfruit, pineapple, lichi, kiwi, raspberry, blueberry etc should be avoided, (Steve jobs died because of this, he didnt know which fruit to eat).

+*** Well, the growth in carbon dioxide over the past 100 years has made plants addicted so, the plants now have high sugar levels and decrease in protein but it will level up after the pollution is gone.
+Protein is not necessary for every person except (physical labor) and sugar can be drained by doing exercise so there is no issue.
 ```

 Women_specific